StephenC19/led_drumkit/README.md

 ## Installation

 ### LED setup

 Using the steps listed here you can setup you Raspberry pi to control an LED strip.
 These steps are based off the info [here](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)

-1. Install packages on the Raspberry Pi. `pip install requirements.txt`
+1. Install packages on the Raspberry Pi. `pip install requirements.txt`, `sudo pip install rpi_ws281x`
 2. Connect the Power supply to the strip and link to the Pi
     - Connect the data line (green) to pin 18 in case
     - Connect the ground (black) to pin 6 or any available ground pin.